 The Department has prepared a report summarising the key comments and issues raised during the 12-month consultation on the Gosford City revitalisation program and the responses made in the final package.

-Innovative plans for a $10 million transformation of Leagues Club Field into a nature-inspired space with water play and sensory experiences for all ages, were released for the community to have its say on 25 February 2019.
+The NSW Government released final designs for an innovative transformation of Leagues Club Field into a nature-inspired space with water play and sensory experiences for all ages on 15 August 2019.

 Concept plans for the 2.4Ha site showcase a new style of immersive nature play for the community to enjoy that go well beyond structured playgrounds with soft fall and slippery slides.

 The designs feature a living, breathing bushland ecosystem that complements the park’s proximity to the Gosford waterfront.
-The park with incorporate wild play and water features interspersed between dozens of newly-planted trees, where people can explore a natural bushland setting.
+The park with incorporate wild play and water features interspersed between dozens of newly-planted trees, thousands of native plants, picnic areas, amenities and walkways.

-The centrepiece of the park will be a community hub, modelled on a Bungul (dancing) ground, designed in close collaboration with the Darkinjung Local Aboriginal Land Council (Darkinjung).
-Darkinjung were closely consulted on the project to draw on their special knowledge and stories of the region to ensure those threads are interwoven into the park.
+The Darkinjung Local Aboriginal Land Council (Darkinjung) was closely consulted on the project to draw on its special knowledge and stories of the region to ensure those threads are interwoven into the park.

 The Government Architect’s Gosford Urban Design Framework - the blueprint to shape the continued development and renewal of Gosford City Centre - identified the need to convert leagues Club Field into a regionally significant park and play space.